 “Revelatory and frank… An honest exploration of the intersections of power and fallibility, of interdependence of care and community.” — Lit Hub

-“An impressive titan of formalism and radical inclusion.” — Electric Literature, A Most Anticipated Debut Poetry Collections of 2025
+“An impressive titan of formalism and radical inclusion.” — Electric Literature, A Most Anticipated Debut Poetry Collection of 2025

 Released May 20 2025